sunw41ker/django-controlcenter/README.rst

 Documentation
 -------------

-Check out docs_ for more complete examples.
+Check out the docs_ for more complete examples.

 Compatability